 1. Vet Jobs – A job board and prep services site free for transitioning veterans and spouses with over 2.4 million jobs available.
-In 2018 they placed over 9,000 transitioning active duty service members, National Guard, Reservists, veterans, and military spouses from all branches into jobs with an average annual salary of $70,000.

 2. Clearance Jobs – This job board lists exclusively jobs that require a security clearance.
 Depending on when a veteran’s clearance was re-investigated last, it could be valid for up to two years after getting out.

 3. USA Jobs – A massive job search site where jobs can be sorted according to keywords.
 Using the word “healthcare” brought up over 184 pages of jobs that included the job title, hiring agency, job location and annual salary.